Home > Health Insurance Marketplace > Hawaii Heath Insurance Marketplace

 When can I enroll in an ACA-compliant plan in Hawaii?

-After open enrollment, you can sign up for or make changes to an ACA Marketplace health through a special enrollment period (SEP).
-To be eligible for a SEP, you’ll need a qualifying life event.
+After open enrollment, you can sign up for or make changes to individual market coverage if you qualify for a special enrollment period (SEP).
+To be eligible for a SEP, you’ll usually need a qualifying life event.
+But American Indians and Alaska Natives can enroll anytime.

 How do I enroll in a Marketplace plan in Hawaii?